Frequently Asked Questions

 You will usually need a heritage statement to support a planning application and/or listed building consent application if your project affects:

-- A site that is located close to any of the above
+- A site that is located within the setting of any of the above heritage assets.

 Local planning authorities require a heritage statement to assess how your proposal impacts the heritage assets in question.